Joyce-Passananti/particle_filter_project/README.md

 (at least 2 bullet points with 2-3 sentences per bullet point): What are your key takeaways from this project that would help you/others in future robot programming assignments working in pairs?
 For each takeaway, provide a few sentences of elaboration.

+0. Write Comments as you Work (Dasha): Joyce was the first to work on the project, and when I started working on the code, I was blown away at how well it was commented through.
+I typically grind out my assignment and then go over it to clarify it to others.
+However, this encouraged me to actively comment my code as I worked, and helped me out when I came back to it over multiple sessions.
+Especially helpful for working on teams - active, accurate comments speak louder than lines of code!

+1. Dragging Robot vs Teleoperating: Debugging the code by dragging the robot gave us a much rougher time than using teleoperating.
+The argument for teleoperating was to not have an extra terminal open that would slow down the performance of the machine.
+However, by dragging around the robot on the map, it was much harder to see localization of particles and calculate whether they were being picked accurately by weights.
+We recommend going the extra terminal route and using teleoperating as suggested in the assignment.

+2. Tidier Screen with ROS: we used Linux Workspaces to organize our work.
+[Linux Workspaces](https://help.ubuntu.com/stable/ubuntu-help/shell-workspaces.html.en) somewhat emulates what it would be like to have multiple monitors with different content and you create your own custom layout of what that should look like.
+In one workspace, we opened Turtlebot Gazebo, RViz, and Teleoperating, and in another all of the other terminals running background processes.